sync hero

 Reflection

 • I loved how much research I was able to do for this project.
-Learning about women's varying experiences was very insightful.
+Learning about women's varied personal and medical experiences was very insightful.

 • I think this was a great exercise in inclusivity through design.

-• I’d like the opportunity to test a functional prototype with a more varying group of users so that I can ensure it is meeting the expectations I initially set out.
+• I’d like the opportunity to test a functional prototype with a larger and more varied group of users so that I can ensure it is meeting the expectations I initially set out.